Panasonic LX100 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX100 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the LX100 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the LX100 does not have a direct predecessor.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the LX100 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the LX100 was succeeded by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Ricoh websites.

 So what conclusions can be drawn?
 Is the Panasonic LX100 better than the Ricoh GR II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.